landakram/kiwi-desktop/README.md

 Then run `cider-jack-in-clojurescript` to run figwheel-main for electron's Renderer process.

-Then run `electron .` to start electron.
+Then run `npx electron .` to start electron.

 ### Running tests